tmaximini/tmaximini.github.io/_posts/2015-07-15-how-to-stay-up-to-date-as-a-web-developer.md

 ## IRC

 The older generation probably still remembers IRC channels.
-It's a simple text based chat protocol and there are channels dedicated to a lot or technologies.
+It's a simple text based chat protocol and there are channels dedicated to a lot of open-source technologies.
 These are usually good places to ask for help when you are stuck, because they are usually populated around the clock from people of different time zones.
 I just made it a habit to have my IRC client (I use [LimeChat](http://limechat.net/)) most of the time while working.
 A couple of channels I hang out in (all on Freenode):

 - \#angularjs
 - \#cordova